jagadeesh342/CMOS-inverter-layout/README.md

 ## Features :

-   - **Inverter Layout Design:** Creating the layout of a basic CMOS inverter.
+   - **Inverter Layout Design:** Creating the layout of a basic CMOS inverter and buffer.
     <br>
    - **Design Rule Checking (DRC):** Ensuring that the layout adheres to the specified design rules.
     <br>